Louisa Wade Wetherill: Kayenta

 Tse-ne-gat in 1915.
-Photo by Zane Gray.
+Photo by Zane Grey.

 In 1910, the Wetherill's moved and established a new trading post at Todanestya, "the place where water runs like fingers out of a hill," 20 mile south of Oljato.
 The new location was less isolated and became better known as Kayenta.
 Over time, the Wetherills expanded their house into a lodge for visitors and they welcomed a parade of prominent visitors, especially after Louisa's husband, John, and trading partner Clyde Colville constructed a rough road in 1914 and automobile travel to Kayenta became easier.
 One of the visitors was Theodore Roosevelt in 1913 who said of Louisa and the Navajo: "Mrs. Wetherill was not only versed in archaeological lore concerning ruins...she...knows their language; she knows their minds; she has the keenest sympathy not only with their bodily needs, but with their mental and spiritual processes."
 The parade of visitors included author Oliver La Farge, anthropologist Clyde Kluckhohn, author Zane Grey, painter Jimmy Swinnerton, film makers John Huston and John Ford, and reformer John Collier.

 In 1914, a Ute Indian, Tse-ne-gat, also known as Everett Hatch, was accused of killing Juan Chacon, a Mexican shepherd.
 Tse-ne-gat met with Louisa Wetherill in Kayenta and said he was innocent.
 She told him to tell his story to the Indian agent.
 However, warned he would be arrested, Tse-ne-gat went into hiding.
 In February 1915, in what is called the Bluff War a posse of 26 men tried to arrest Tse-ne-gat near Bluff, Utah.
 Several Utes and posse members were killed in the ensuring melee.
 In the aftermath of the battle, newspaper reports falsely claimed the Wetherills had been massacred by the Utes.
 In March, a delegation of Utes, including "Old Polk," Tse-ne-gat's father, called on the Wetherills at Kayenta and John Wetherill accompanied one of them to meet with U.S. Army General Hugh L. Scott in Mexican Hat, Utah.
 After Scott assured them that Tse-ne-gat would get a fair trial, he surrendered.
 In June 1915, the trial of Tse-ne-gat was pending in Denver.
 Louisa with several companions journeyed by wagon on a lengthy journey to find witnesses to testify on behalf of Tse-ne-gat.
 She secured the testimony of several Utes and Anglos, including two Mormons, who accompanied her to Denver.
 Tse-ne-gat was found innocent for lack of evidence.